Interstate Highway System: Planning

 As the landmark 1916 law expired, new legislation was passed—the Federal Aid Highway Act of 1921 (Phipps Act).
 This new road construction initiative once again provided for federal matching funds for road construction and improvement, $75 million allocated annually.
-Moreover, this new legislation for the first time sought to target these funds to the construction of a national road grid of interconnected "primary highways", setting up cooperation among the various state highway planning boards.
+This new legislation for the first time sought to target these funds to the construction of a national road grid of interconnected "primary highways", setting up cooperation among the state highway planning boards.

 The Bureau of Public Roads asked the Army to provide a list of roads that it considered necessary for national defense.
 In 1922, General John J. Pershing, former head of the American Expeditionary Force in Europe during the war, complied by submitting a detailed network of 20,000 mi of interconnected primary highways—the so-called Pershing Map.

-A boom in road construction followed throughout the decade of the 1920s, with such projects as the New York parkway system constructed as part of a new national highway system.
+In the 1920s, a boom in road construction included projects such as the New York parkway system, constructed as part of a new national highway system.
 As automobile traffic increased, planners saw a need for such an interconnected national system to supplement the existing, largely non-freeway, United States Numbered Highways system.
 By the late 1930s, planning had expanded to a system of new superhighways.

 In 1938, President Franklin D. Roosevelt gave Thomas MacDonald, chief at the Bureau of Public Roads, a hand-drawn map of the United States marked with eight superhighway corridors for study.
 In 1939, Bureau of Public Roads Division of Information chief Herbert S. Fairbank wrote a report called Toll Roads and Free Roads, "the first formal description of what became the Interstate Highway System" and, in 1944, the similarly themed Interregional Highways.